2022 McDonald's All-American Girls Game

-The 2022 McDonald's All-American Girls Game is an all-star basketball game that is scheduled be held on March 29, 2022.
+The 2022 McDonald's All-American Girls Game was an all-star basketball game that was held on March 29, 2022.
 The game's rosters featured the best and most highly recruited high school girls graduating in the class of 2022.
-The game will be the 20th annual version of the McDonald's All-American Game first played in 2002.
-Due to the impact of the COVID-19 pandemic, the game has not been held since 2019.
+The game was the 20th annual version of the McDonald's All-American Game first played in 2002.
+Due to the impact of the COVID-19 pandemic, the game had not been held since 2019.

 The 24 players were selected from over 700 nominees by a committee of basketball experts.
 They were chosen not only for their on-court skills, but for their performances off the court as well.

 Rosters

-Eleven of the 24 players will be heading to the Pac-12 Conference, while the SEC and ACC each grabbed 5.
+Eleven of the 24 players headed to the Pac-12 Conference, while the SEC and ACC each grabbed 5.
 Arizona, Oregon, Oregon State, South Carolina, Stanford, UCLA, and UConn each lead the way with 2 McDonald's All-Americans.